getify/foi-lang/formalization-work/Foi-Specification.md

 #### §2.2.7 Cross-Scope Restriction

-A `Lazy@`-produced thunk may be forced only within the scope in which it was constructed.
-While the thunk remains unresolved, a force attempt from a different scope is reported as an error at the force point.
+A `Lazy@`-produced thunk settles only within the scope in which it was constructed.
+While the thunk remains unresolved, a consuming operation (§2.2.3) reached from a different scope is reported as an error at that operation.

 This restriction applies regardless of how the thunk crossed the boundary: as a function argument, via a closure-captured name, or as part of a structural value flowing into another scope's execution.
 A thunk that has already resolved (its referenced identifiers all bound, its value cached) is then a concrete value (no longer a thunk) and may be read from any scope; the restriction applies only to unresolved thunks.

 A function closure that references a `Lazy@`-defined name is safe in itself.
 The closure captures the name, not a snapshot of its current state; the body reads the name's current value at each call.
 If the name has resolved by the time the function is called, the body reads a value and proceeds normally.
-The cross-scope restriction triggers only when the body actually executes a force on the still-pending thunk during a call.
+The cross-scope restriction triggers only when the body actually performs a consuming operation on the still-pending thunk during a call.

 This example is well-formed (`seed` is fully resolved before needed by `compute()`):